ngless-toolkit/ngless/README.md

     cd tests

-Once in the `test` directory, select any of the test folders to run NGless.
+Once in the `tests` directory, select any of the test folders to run NGless.

 For example, here we would run the `regression-fqgz` test: